-In mid-december I took a walk through a Arab cemetery right next to the Golden Gate outside the main walls of the old city of Jerusalem.
+In mid-December, I took a walk through an Arab cemetery right next to the Golden Gate outside the main walls of the old city of Jerusalem.
 Its one of the oldest of the gates as some special significance as its meant to be where Jesus will go through when he returns to this city.

 While I was here there was some graffiti scribbled in some European language on the wall.
-I took some pictures of it with the intention of doing some research of what it might be, I do not know if its modern or old.
-Google’s recently improved translator web site thought would be good for this, as you can put in some writing of unknown tongue and it takes a guess of what the language is.
+I took some pictures of it with the intention of doing some research on what it might be, I do not know if its modern or old.
+Google’s recently improved translator website thought would be good for this, as you can put in some writing of unknown tongue and it takes a guess of what the language is.

 The top middle part of the text I wrote here.